 If you can't find vidalia onions in your area, sweet onions are a good substitute.
 However, using a strong onion will not produce the same results.

-If you want to get a real taste of southern cooking, make this dish.
-It's as down-home southern as you can get!
+If you want to get a real taste of southern cooking, be sure to make this old fashioned onion casserole.
+It's as down-home and southern as you can get!